Please read the Department of Otolaryngology Email Policy listed below.

 Under Florida law, email addresses are public records.
 If you do not wish your email address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.

+Use of email is restricted to existing patients only.
 Please refer to the department’s email policy for more information regarding email communications with department faculty.

 Department of Otolaryngology Email Policy